priyanka-111-droid/100daysofcode/Day025/README.md

 2. dataframes.py: Using Panda to analyse our CSV file in a better way.

-* [Pandas API](https://pandas.pydata.org/docs/reference/index.html)-Click here to find out what all we can do with Pandas.
+* [Pandas API](https://pandas.pydata.org/docs/reference/index.html)-Click here to find out all of Pandas features.

-## Exercises
+## Exercise

 1.Central Park squirrels: